Cascading/cascading-jdbc/README.md

 Database systems like `mysql` require an external database server.
-In order to be able to test with an external server, the build uses system properties, which can be given on the commandline.
+In order to be able to test with an external server, the build uses system properties, which can be given on the command line.

-Because of this the sub-project for `mysql` is only enabled, if the connnection information is given to gradle like this:
+Due to this the sub-project for `mysql` is only enabled, if the connnection information is given to gradle like this:

     > gradle build -Dcascading.jdbc.url.mysql="jdbc:mysql://some-host/somedb?user=someuser&password=somepw"